duncanmazza/SoftSysLabMat/reports/report.md

 mat.transpose();
 ```

-This combination of characteristics has inspired us to create a new programming language that combines some of the best (in our opinion) features of MATLAB and traditional programming languages.
+This combination of characteristics has inspired us to create a new programming language interpreter that combines some of the best (in our opinion) features of MATLAB and traditional programming languages.
 Additionally, between both of us, our first SoftSys projects included a language interpreter and a signal processing library.
 The combination of both of these projects provides a natural jumping-off point for this project.

 Our goal is to create a programming language based on C so that we could define matrices and constants and run operations with these like basic arithmetic.
 We also wanted to implement at least 1 function from the signal processing library by adapting it to work with matrix data structures.
 Our stretch goal was to implement multi-threading for matrix operations and add extra math operations like complex numbers and trig/exponetial functions.